tnyeanderson/anygpio/README.md

 # Pins are initialized to inputs by default
 GPIO.setup_pin(18, "MY_BUTTON", my_button_pressed_function)

+# Return a pin from the pin array
+GPIO.pin(18)
+GPIO.pin("MY_BUTTON")

+"""
+id is what will be passed to the Native GPIO library to identify the pin.

+In RPi, this is just pin.number but on other systems (like C.H.I.P) it is a combination of pin.number and pin.header ("p9_10") or something else entirely!
+"""
+GPIO.pin(id=18)

 """
 Curated input value.
 Buttons should be 1 (True) when pressed, and 0 (False) when not pressed